 We are already seeing this with aggressive Chinese fishing fleets all over the world.
-Although a few years ago, an incident shows how it isn’t just in the South China sea or near their environment, it was off the coast of Argentina.
+However, a few years ago, an incident showed how it isn’t just in the South China Sea or near their environment, it was off the coast of Argentina.

-Argentina’s Coastguard sunk a Chinese flagged fishing vessel (Lu Yan Yuan Yu 010) after she was caught illegally fishing in Argentine waters and actually tried to ram the coastguard vessel.
+Argentina’s Coastguard sunk a Chinese-flagged fishing vessel (Lu Yan Yuan Yu 010) after she was caught illegally fishing in Argentine waters and tried to ram the coastguard vessel.

-Sierra Leone represents an interesting case study, a lack of resources and poor infrastructure meant enforcement action was weak but they still devoted a large proportion of their resources to it, In April this year the Sierra Leone Navy and Sea Shepherd Global conducted a joint operation that culminated in the arrest of four fishing vessels engaged in illegal, unreported, and unregulated (IUU) fishing in their inshore exclusion zone (IEZ).
+Sierra Leone represents an interesting case study, a lack of resources and poor infrastructure meant enforcement action was weak, but they still devoted a large proportion of their resources to it.
+The Sierra Leone Navy and Sea Shepherd Global conducted a joint operation that culminated in the arrest of four fishing vessels engaged in illegal, unreported, and unregulated (IUU) fishing in their inshore exclusion zone (IEZ)).
 And yet only a few months later, Sierra Leone and Chinese governments announced a $55m deal to build an industrial fishing port and waste processing plant at Black Johnson in the Western Area peninsula.

 The UK’s Blue Belt Programme supports the UK Overseas Territories with the protection and sustainable management of their marine environments., some 4 million square kilometres of ocean.